Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: The two binaries as seen in radial velocities

 \section{The two binaries as seen in radial velocities}

 All results presented in papers P1 and P2 were based on the radial velocity (RV) profiles obtained through the analysis of individual spectra using the linear, Broadening-Functions (BF) deconvolution technique \citep{Rci2002b,Rci2010,Rci2012}.
 The technique is computationally more demanding than the inherently non-linear, easier-to-implement Cross-Correlation Function (CCF) technique; it provides high-quality RV profiles in reference to the shape and strength of the spectral lines for a star of the same spectral type.
-However, the BF profiles should not be interpreted as RV-projected images of a binary system; to do so, an assumption of a solid-body rotation is necessary; generally, we do not know the spatial location of a given RV feature.
+The CCF technique is simpler but adequate for measurements of well-peaked mean profiles; line-by-line RV measurements are practically impossible for W~UMa-type binaries due to extreme broadening and blending of the spectral lines.
+The BF profiles should not be interpreted as RV-projected images of a binary system; to do so, an assumption of a solid-body rotation is necessary; generally, we do not know the spatial location of a given RV feature.
 Strict solid-body rotation is a basic assumption of the Lucy model, yet determining the correct model is precisely the main subject of our investigation.

 As with other spectral deconvolution process, the BF technique has the limitation of being sensitive to the presence of dispersed matter in the binary system: Any {\it emission\/} component in observed line spectra would produce a dip or would weaken the restored velocity profile, while any {\it absorption\/} would produce stronger features in BF profiles.
 In general, deviations from a standard, stellar-atmosphere optical-depth dependence of the source function can modify the profile.
 The BF technique, thanks to its linear properties, tends to show such deviations more directly than the CCF technique.